NikKowPHP/meetup/docs/app_description.md

 *   **Component Scoping:** We will default to Server Components, opting into Client Components (`"use client"`) only for interactive elements.
 *   **End-to-End Type Safety:** `TypeScript`, `Prisma`, and `Zod` will ensure data is strongly typed from the database to the UI.
 *   **Scraping Ethics & Robustness:** All scrapers will respect `robots.txt`, operate at a respectful rate, and clearly attribute the source.
 They will be wrapped in resilient error-handling logic with automated retries.
+*   **Proactive Performance & Security:** The application includes dedicated utilities for front-end performance (e.g., LCP optimization) and a rate-limited security alert system for robust monitoring.

 ### **Map Performance Optimizations**
 The application implements several advanced map performance features: